Real-life experience • Not medical advice

 Where Did We Stay?

-Quiet, clean, and gave us a private kitchen to cook our meals.
-Homemade food was cheaper, healthier, and emotionally comforting.
-Plus, we like multiple rounds of chai.
-If you stay at a hotel, even slightly fancy, you may have to sell a kidney just to pay for chai nowadays.
+If you stay at a slightly fancy hotel, you may have to sell a kidney just to pay for chai nowadays.
 So freaking expensive for no reason.

 The Cost

-Surgery cost for both knees: ₹6,00,000 (about $7,000 USD in 2022)
+• Surgery (both knees): ₹6,00,000 (about $7,000 USD in 2022)

-All-inclusive budget today: ~$10,000 USD
+• All-inclusive budget today: ~ $10,000 USD

-One knee?
-Slightly more than half that cost
+• One knee: slightly more than half that cost

 Prices may have changed, so please check current rates.
+All of the above is without using insurance.

 Was It a Success?